tsmtzs/pieceForSmartphoneOrchestra/DISCUSSION.md

 the playing tones, as well as, the direction or the movements of the players.
 Localities of sound may encompass single tones, beats or even auditory distortion products.
 They should be regarded as local emergent properties of the system.

 The last few paragraphs suggest a multi-scale approach to the sound structure of the piece.
-Different scales are dependent and form the input information of the agents.
+Different scales are interdependent and form the input information of the agents.
 This information is different for each agent.
 Taken together with player's action form a *feedback loop*.

 [^kendall-et-al]: Kendall GS, Haworth C, Cádiz RF.
 "Sound Synthesis with Auditory Distortion Products".
 Computer Music Journal 38, 4 (2014):5–23.